top of page

 You have probably heard of UNICEF before but what is it really?
 What does it do?
 Well, UNICEF stands for the United Nations Child Fund.
 Working in over 190 countries, they work tirelessly to help protect the rights of children (UNICEF, 2022), providing and advocating for their education, protecting them from violence and abuse, providing them with medical aid, offering health and nutrition services and keeping them safe from the ever-changing climate and diseases.
 UNICEF is made up of an amazing 17,000 working members who are committed to protecting the rights and well-being of children wherever they may be and whoever they are.
 This rights-based approach has become dominant in international policy discourses, acting as the main pillar in international NGOs as well as UNICEF (Jones and Sumner, 2011).

 First founded following World War II, UNICEF worked to provide emergency aid to those in need.
-In 1949 it supported approximately 4 million children and mothers in Albania, Austria, Bulgaria, Czechoslovakia, Finland, Greece, Hungary, Italy, Poland, Romania, and Yugoslavia, and 350 in Palestine.
+In 1949, it supported approximately 4 million children and mothers in Albania, Austria, Bulgaria, Czechoslovakia, Finland, Greece, Hungary, Italy, Poland, Romania, and Yugoslavia, and 350 in Palestine.
 Furthermore, they helped to provide 165 million pounds of milk as well as﹩4 million worth of cotton wool and ﹩600,000 of medical supplies (UNICEF, 1949).
 Almost 80 years have passed since the establishment of UNICEF yet its mission has never faltered.
 It is committed to long-term peace and love and this is evident in their dedication to those they help, conducting independent investigations regularly to be certain that their ethics are not being violated.
 Staff work around the clock and on the ground, reaching those in the most remote areas and alleviating a great deal of suffering.

 Palestine and Israel - What is Really Going On?

 As mentioned before, the history of this region is quite complex but it is vital to acknowledge in order to piece together our understanding of current affairs.
 The following explanation is largely based on reporting by the BBC (Israel and the Palestinians: History of the Conflict Explained, 2025) as well as ABC News (ABC News, 2023).
 Prior to 1948, a Jewish and Arab population existed and were governed under that of the Ottoman Empire.
 (The region was typically referred to as the Ottoman Empire's southern Levant.)
-However, after World War I and the collapse of the Ottoman empire, the British took over and ruled under a mandate from the League of Nations.
-At this time there was an Arab majority and a Jewish minority and tensions grew as Arab rebellions took place as well as there being an increase in mass Jewish migration following the Holocaust in World War II.
+However, after World War I and the collapse of the Ottoman Empire, the British took over and ruled under a mandate from the League of Nations.
+At this time, there was an Arab majority and a Jewish minority and tensions grew as Arab rebellions took place, as well as there being an increase in mass Jewish migration following the Holocaust in World War II.

 The Six-Day War of 1967 and the Beginning of the Modern War